Explaining Preferences with Shapley Values: Background materials

 We follow \citet{chau2020learning}'s approach to model $g$ non-parametrically using kernel methods~\cite{paulsen2016introduction}.
 We assume $g$ as a function lives in the following RKHS of skew-symmetric functions: given kernel $k:\cX\times\cX\to\RR$ defined on the item space $\mathcal X$, the \textit{generalised preferential kernel} $k_E$ on $\mathcal X \times \mathcal X$ is constructed as follows:

 This kernel allows us to model the similarity across pairs of items.
 Moreover, if $k$ is a universal kernel~\cite{sriperumbudur2011universality}, then $k_E$ also satisfies the corresponding notion of universality, meaning that the corresponding RKHS $\cH_{k_E}$ is rich enough to approximate any bounded continuous skew-symmetric function arbitrarily well~\cite[Theorem.
 1]{chau2020learning}.
 To infer $g\in\mathcal H_{k_E}$ using likelihood \eqref{eq:gpm_likelihood}, one simply runs kernel logistic regression with data $\bfy$ as labels and $\left(\bfXleft, \bfXright\right)$ as inputs.
-We will refer to this approach as the \textit{Generalised Preference Model}~(GPM).
+We will refer to this approach as the \textit{Generalised Preference Model}~(GPM).\\ We emphasize that \emph{explaining} GPM allows us to specifically explain \emph{inconsistent preferences}, which in contrast to \emph{explaining rank} allows us to infer preferences even when transitivity is violated.
+Such insights can be of great importance in broader contexts such as decision theory \cite{Anand1987} and utility theory \cite{10.2307/1913746} where transitivity does not hold.

 \shortparagraph{Incorporating context variables.} Besides item-level covariates $\bfx\in\cX$, when there exist additional \emph{context covariates} $\bfu \in \cU \subseteq \RR^{d'}$ that describe the context in which a specific pairwise comparison is made, they can be incorporated into the kernel design as discussed in \citet[Appendix.~B]{chau2020learning}.
 Examples of such context covariates could be court type when a tennis match is conducted, or where a different user compares two clothing items in e-commerce.
 Considering the enriched dataset $D = \left\{ \left(y_j, \bfu_j, \bfxleft_j, \bfxright_j\right) \right\}_{j=1}^m$, we can now model the preference incorporating the context as: $p(y \mid \bfu, \bfxleft, \bfxright) = \sigma\left(g_U\left(\bfu, \bfxleft, \bfxright \right)\right)$.
 Now, given a kernel $k_U$ defined on the context space $\cU$, the context-specific preference function $g_U:\cU\times \cX\times \cX \to \RR$ can be learnt non-parametrically with the following kernel,